Omnicell (NASDAQ:OMCL) Issues Q3 2022 Earnings Guidance

 Omnicell (NASDAQ:OMCL – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $0.93-$1.00 for the period, compared to the consensus EPS estimate of $1.08.
 The company issued revenue guidance of $360.00 million-$366.00 million, compared to the consensus revenue estimate of $359.16 million.
 Omnicell also updated its FY 2022 guidance to $3.85-$4.05 EPS.

-A number of research firms recently weighed in on OMCL.
-SVB Leerink began coverage on shares of Omnicell in a research note on Friday, July 15th.
-They set a market perform rating and a $124.00 price target for the company.
-Wells Fargo & Company dropped their price target on shares of Omnicell from $188.00 to $158.00 and set an overweight rating for the company in a research note on Tuesday, May 3rd.
-TheStreet downgraded shares of Omnicell from a b- rating to a c+ rating in a research note on Tuesday, May 17th.
-Piper Sandler dropped their price target on shares of Omnicell from $181.00 to $162.00 in a research note on Monday, May 2nd.
-Finally, BTIG Research dropped their price target on shares of Omnicell from $190.00 to $175.00 and set a buy rating for the company in a research note on Wednesday, July 27th.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average target price of $164.80.
+Several research firms recently weighed in on OMCL.
+Piper Sandler reduced their price objective on Omnicell from $162.00 to $150.00 and set an overweight rating on the stock in a research note on Monday.
+BTIG Research dropped their target price on Omnicell from $190.00 to $175.00 and set a buy rating for the company in a research report on Wednesday, July 27th.
+TheStreet downgraded Omnicell from a b- rating to a c+ rating in a research report on Tuesday, May 17th.
+Wells Fargo & Company lowered their price objective on Omnicell from $188.00 to $158.00 and set an overweight rating for the company in a research report on Tuesday, May 3rd.
+Finally, SVB Leerink started coverage on Omnicell in a research report on Friday, July 15th.
+They set a market perform rating and a $124.00 price objective for the company.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat, the stock has an average rating of Moderate Buy and an average price target of $162.40.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Covestor Ltd boosted its holdings in Omnicell by 424.2% during the first quarter.
-Covestor Ltd now owns 844 shares of the company’s stock worth $109,000 after purchasing an additional 683 shares during the last quarter.
-Point72 Hong Kong Ltd boosted its holdings in Omnicell by 28.8% during the first quarter.
-Point72 Hong Kong Ltd now owns 1,453 shares of the company’s stock worth $188,000 after purchasing an additional 325 shares during the last quarter.
-Walleye Capital LLC acquired a new position in Omnicell during the first quarter worth $235,000.
-Guggenheim Capital LLC boosted its holdings in Omnicell by 32.1% during the first quarter.
-Guggenheim Capital LLC now owns 2,241 shares of the company’s stock worth $290,000 after purchasing an additional 544 shares during the last quarter.
-Finally, Lido Advisors LLC boosted its holdings in Omnicell by 38.6% during the first quarter.
-Lido Advisors LLC now owns 2,926 shares of the company’s stock worth $378,000 after purchasing an additional 815 shares during the last quarter.
+Hedge funds have recently added to or reduced their stakes in the company.
+Covestor Ltd grew its stake in Omnicell by 424.2% in the first quarter.
+Covestor Ltd now owns 844 shares of the company’s stock valued at $109,000 after acquiring an additional 683 shares during the period.
+Point72 Hong Kong Ltd grew its stake in Omnicell by 28.8% in the first quarter.
+Point72 Hong Kong Ltd now owns 1,453 shares of the company’s stock valued at $188,000 after acquiring an additional 325 shares during the period.
+Walleye Capital LLC acquired a new stake in Omnicell in the first quarter valued at approximately $235,000.
+Guggenheim Capital LLC grew its stake in Omnicell by 32.1% in the first quarter.
+Guggenheim Capital LLC now owns 2,241 shares of the company’s stock valued at $290,000 after acquiring an additional 544 shares during the period.
+Finally, Lido Advisors LLC grew its stake in Omnicell by 38.6% in the first quarter.
+Lido Advisors LLC now owns 2,926 shares of the company’s stock valued at $378,000 after acquiring an additional 815 shares during the period.

 Omnicell, Inc, together with its subsidiaries, provides medication management solutions and adherence tools for healthcare systems and pharmacies the United States and internationally.
 The company offers point of care automation solutions to improve clinician workflows in patient care areas of the healthcare system; XT Series automated dispensing systems for medications and supplies used in nursing units and other clinical areas of the hospital, as well as specialized automated dispensing systems for operating room; Omnicell Interface Software that offers interface and integration between its medication-use products or supply products, and a healthcare facility's in-house information management systems; and robotic dispensing systems for handling the stocking and retrieval of boxed medications.